raspberrypilearning/getting-started-with-mu/en/step_6.md

 2
 ```

+--- /task ---

-You can use Mu#s debugger to work out what is wrong.
+You can use Mu's debugger to work out what is wrong.

 --- task ---